-So what is Nam Sod?
 It’s a pork salad seasoned with a flavorful dressing made with lime, ginger, chili, and fish sauce.
-This stuff is super tasty, is nice and light, but completely filling at the same time.
+This stuff is super tasty, is nice and light, but completely filling at the same time, which makes it an ideal summer meal.
 I served mine over rice just to bulk it out a bit, but it’s often served over greens, like shredded cabbage, or as a filling for lettuce wraps.
 I bet it would be pretty good over thin rice noodles, too!

 Nam Sod is traditionally pretty spicy, but my stomach has been a bit sensitive lately, so my version is a little softer.
 I left out thinly sliced fresh chilis and opted to use a chili garlic sauce instead.
-I also went a bit lighter on the fish sauce because, while I do appreciate the potent elixir and the savory base it brings to dishes, I don’t like heavy doses of the stuff.
-Feel free to adjust the fish sauce, chili, and ginger in the dressing to fit your taste buds.
-AND, if you have fresh mint growing, add a few sprigs of that as well!
+To reduce the heat even further in this salad, you can reduce the chili garlic sauce to one teaspoon.

 You may also notice the higher price tag for this dish and for the ground pork in particular.
 As a reminder, my priorities have shifted a bit lately and I’m now trying to buy more responsibly products while still working within my budget.
 If that’s not something that is a high priority for you at the moment, this recipe may cost you much less.
 Remember, working on a food budget doesn’t necessarily always mean buying the cheapest food possible.
 It means making responsible choices based on your needs and priorities, which will be different for each person.
 Despite my choice to purchase more expensive meat, I’ve still saved substantially over eating out, and that’s what works for me. :)